XXIIVV/webring/README.md

-This is a website with a list of privacy-friendly products.
+A list of privacy-friendly products.

 https://www.list.yctct.com/